About Eyelid Conditions

 Trichiasis - Although not super common, this condition occurs when the eyelashes are turned inward towards the eye, which can create irritation, redness, and tearing.
 A constant foreign body sensation, or scratching, is often noted every time you blink.

-Excessive Tearing (Epiphoria) - Excessive tearing has multiple causes, the most common one being dry eye, or ocular surface disease.
+Excessive Tearing (Epiphora) - Excessive tearing has multiple causes, the most common one being dry eye, or ocular surface disease.
 Other reasons for an overproduction of tears include abnormalities in eyelid position, extra conjunctiva, and a blocked tear drainage system.
 At ART Vision, we know this can not only be physically bothersome, this can create lifestyle concerns and decrease your self-confidence.
 Dr. Tendler and her team look forward to helping you diagnose the reason for your excess tearing, and come up with a treatment plan for relief.

-Best Candidates for Eyelid Conditions
+Eyelid Conditions Reviews

 Patients who make the best candidates for the treatment of an eyelid conditions are men and women whose vision or comfort is affected by a lump or bump near their eye, or are experiencing symptoms of irritation or vision concerns.
 Dr. Tendler may also recommend treatment if your self-confidence is affected by the condition.
 ART Vision strives to protect your vision, as well as your overall health.
 Therefore, if we believe that treatment is not in your best interest, we may recommend other treatment options.
 During your consultation, a member of our team will assess your eyelid condition and discuss your medical history.
 After this information is attained, Dr. Tendler will be prepared to recommend a course of action.